milena6/ai-qa-workflow/.github/chatmodes/tester.chatmode.md

 - Steps:
   1. Use `github` to read repository files.
   2. Use `playwright` to confirm URL, app health page, and main entry points, navigate around the app.
 Take a whole-page screenshot for baseline.
 - Output: produce a short context summary with a bullet list of artifacts/links and explicit "assumptions" (e.g., test env URL, auth method).
-Point out ambiguities or missing context.

 ### 2. Test Planning (pull Linear tickets → acceptance criteria → test scenarios)